-My own history does not sensitize me to matters of power, control and authority.
+My own history does not sensitize me to matters of power, control, and authority.
 I have never been dominated or controlled harshly by anyone.
 Power was not obvious in my parent’s home, and by nature I think “we are all in this together.”
-My children have said that I can be controlling, but I think they are identifying my inner OCD and an uncharacteristic interest in neatness as I get older rather than any oppressive tendencies.
-Overall, I prefer not to have power, control and authority, unless, of course, things are not going my way and then I would like to have all three.
+My children have said that I can be controlling, but I think they are identifying my inner perfectionism and an uncharacteristic interest in neatness as I get older rather than any oppressive tendencies.
+Overall, I prefer not to have power, control, and authority, unless, of course, things are not going my way, and then I would like to have all three.

 So I have been slow to grasp the subtleties of power differentials.